corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 dsl.input(new MyState(new UniqueIdentifier(), List.of(alice), "input 1"), notary, txId);
 ```

 * Adds the passed in `StateAndRef` to the transaction.
-This `StateAndRef` could come from another transaction or built manually.
-This method matches `TransactionBuilder.addInputState` and allows you to write code that closer matches your production code.
+This `StateAndRef` could come from another transaction or could be built manually.
+This method matches `TransactionBuilder.addInputState` and allows you to write code that matches your production code more closely.

 **Kotlin**